ANTsX/ANTsPy/README.md

 ## Installation

-We recommend that users install the latest pre-compiled binaries, which takes ~1 minute:
+We recommend that users install the latest pre-compiled binaries, which takes ~1 minute.
+Copy the following command and paste it into your bash terminal:

 For MacOS:
 ```bash